While the City Sleeps (1928 film): Survival status

-The film was released silent, but was also released in some areas equipped with sound effects and a musical score.
+The film was released as a sound film with sound effects and a musical score.
 All of the extant prints of While the City Sleeps are missing portions from reels 6 and 7, and nitrate decomposition has affected some portions of the surviving reels. but this does not significantly affect the storyline.
-The partial sound prints no longer exist.
+The existing print is mute and was made to be synchronized with Vitaphone type (sound-on-disc) soundtrack discs.
+Sound-on-film prints no longer exist.